Setting Up Conditional Execution

 Step 2: Optimove Notifies the Listener that the Campaign is Ready to be Sent

-Once the campaign using Conditional Execution, Optimove processes the campaign and notifies the listener of your system specified for EventTypeID=5.
+Once the campaign uses Conditional Execution, Optimove processes the campaign and notifies the listener of your system specified for EventTypeID=5.
 At this point, Optimove will wait until the Clearance Required By time has arrived before actually scheduling the campaign for execution.

 Important Note: